Dr. Na Zhai Clinic Acupuncture & Chinese Medicine

 Does Acupuncture really works?

-I earned my bachelor’s and master’s degrees from Western medical schools in 1989.
-At the time, I was a complete skeptic about acupuncture.
+I earned my bachelor’s and master’s degrees from Western medical institutions, and for a long time, I was a complete skeptic of Traditional Chinese Medicine (TCM), particularly acupuncture.

 The rat's normal brain circulation